makubacki/tianocore.github.io/TianoCore-Who-we-are.md

     -   shall be reasonably familiar with the Package (or some modules thereof)

-    -   will be copied on the patch discussions,
+    -   will be copied on the pull request and mailing list discussions,

     -   and/or provides testing or regression testing for the Package (or some modules thereof), in certain platforms and